oroinc/documentation/user_guide/marketing_tracking.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**Name***","Name used to refer to the record in the system."
-  "**Identifier***","Unique code of the website used to generate its tracking" "**Url***","Url of the website to be tracked" "**Owner***","Limits the list of Users that can manage the tracking website record to its owner and Users, whose roles allow managing tracking-websites of the owner (e.g. members of the same business unit, system administrator, etc.)
+  "**Name***","Name used to refer to the record in the system" "**Identifier***","Unique code of the website used to generate its tracking" "**Url***","Url of the website to be tracked" "**Owner***","Limits the list of Users that can manage the tracking website record to its owner and users, whose roles allow managing tracking-websites of the owner (e.g. members of the same business unit, system administrator, etc.)

   By default, the user creating the tracking websites is chosen.